 Programs & Events

-NOFA-NH offers a variety of programs throughout the year: Winter Conference, Spring Bulk Order, Feeding the Family Organic Gardening Series, the Farm Share Program, and a variety of educational film screenings and panel discussions.
+NOFA-NH offers a variety of programs throughout the year: Winter Conference, CRAFT Workshops, Spring Bulk Order, Feeding the Family Organic Gardening Series, the Farm Share Program, and a variety of educational programs.
+Learn about the various NOFA-NH programs below and click the links for more details!

 NOFA-NH Winter Conference